BioTomateDE/LibGM/libgm-cli/src/data_files/README.md

 - Use the `--release` flag for faster runtime, if needed.
 - You can combine these options:
   - `cargo test --release --test my_test_name -- --nocapture`

+# this is all outdated now
+todo fix